 This sample is made available by permission from the California School Boards Association (CSBA) to assist schools in developing regulations to enforce board adopted tobacco-free policies.
-More information can be found at CSBA’s Policy Services or by calling 916-371-4691.
+More information can be found at CSBA’s Policy Service Programs or by calling 916-371-4691.

 Sample Board Policy (BP)